 Information was gathered almost entirely from Admissions Committee minutes and monthly meeting minutes.
 Throughout the history of the club, more than 99.5 percent of proposers have been documented.
 The normal number of sponsors is two (a proposer and a seconder), but in earlier years one sponsor was sometimes sufficient or as many as seven were listed.
 In many instances only a surname is listed for a sponsor, creating ambiguities whenever there were multiple members by that name.
-Dates of resignation were not routinely recorded until the 1870s, so the end dates of many members’ tenure are not known except as ranges of years owing to the sporadic publication history of membership rosters.
-(From the founding in 1847 until 1870, rosters are available only for 1851, 1855, 1857, 1860, and 1864.
-Additional rosters are known to have been published for the years 1853 are 1862 but have not been located.)
+Resignations were not routinely recorded until the 1870s, so the end dates of many members’ tenure are not known except as ranges of years owing to the sporadic publication history of membership rosters.
+(From the founding in 1847 until 1863, rosters are available only for 1851, 1854, 1855, 1857, and 1860.
+Additional rosters are known to have been published for the years 1853 and 1862 but have not been located.)

 This collection includes slightly modified excerpts from two more contemporary resources, both by permission of their authors.
-William A. Frosch’s “Our Original Amateurs” (2010), a publication of the club’s Committee on the Archives, contains twenty-four sketches of the founding members who were not professional authors or artists.
-James Charlton’s capsule biographies for his “Centurions on Stamps” exhibition (2011) cover twenty-one subjects elected before 1891, which are reproduced here as well.
+William A. Frosch’s “Our Original Amateurs” (2010), a publication of the club’s Committee on the Archives, contains twenty-three sketches of the founding members who were not professional authors or artists.
+James Charlton’s capsule biographies for his “Centurions on Stamps” exhibition (2011) cover sixty-six subjects elected before 1923, which are reproduced here as well.

 In preparing texts to upload to the website, the earliest memorials were transcribed from manuscript minutes.
 Later tributes in published book format were scanned on Bookeye 4 equipment, converted via an OCR process to .txt files, then imported into Microsoft Word.
 A team of volunteer proofreaders checked the files against the originals to ensure accuracy.

 The vast majority of the photographs were drawn from several folio albums of member portraits that the Century began compiling in 1862.
-Some images betray evidence of water or moisture damage; some of the album volumes in the Member Photograph Albums Collection have been disassembled and their contents dispersed.
-The photographs were scanned on a Bookeye 4 and cropped individually and sized to a uniform 3:2 aspect ratio.
+Several images betray evidence of water or moisture damage (in the most extreme cases, these have been withheld from online publication); some of the album volumes in the Member Photograph Albums Collection have been disassembled and their contents dispersed.
+The photographs were scanned on a Bookeye 4 and cropped individually and sized in most cases to a uniform 3:2 aspect ratio.

 Forms of Citation